 Be kind and fly safe.
 This is Alysianah signing off until next time.

 Tying it all together

-Understanding that the herald was designed to intercept data, a fancy way of saying steal, we can imagine that part of game play.
-I imagine there will be opportunity to hijack information from ship systems, structures with data storage capabilities and possibly mobi devices.
+Understanding that the Herald was designed to intercept data, a fancy way of saying steal, we can imagine that part of gameplay.
+I imagine there will be an opportunity to hijack information from ship systems, structures with data storage capabilities and possibly mobi devices.

 If we also consider that it has a dedicated EWAR suite, that introduces offensive combat mechanics.
 Acting as a scout, the herald can gather information about primary targets and relay that data back to the fleet.
 It may be possible for it to disable certain subsystems, which inches us closer to aspects of how EWAR plays out in EVE.
 Exciting times and sounds like very interesting gameplay mechanics for a small two station ship.